appliedgocode/gosaaslab/doc/01-web-server.md

 The following code uses the `os/signal` package to catch a SIGTERM signal.
 Function `signal.Notify()` sends a value through a channel once it receives a signal.

 The code after the `Notify()` call waits on the channel before it calls the `Shutdown()` method from `net/http.Server` to close all listeners and idle connections and then wait *indefinitely* for active connections to return to idle.
 Well, indefinitely unless the context passed to it has a timeout.
-I add a 15-second timeout to be on the safe side for most connections (YYMV):
+I add a 15-second timeout to be on the safe side for most connections (YMMV):

 ```go
 	stop := make(chan os.Signal, 1)